 His young wife took it upon herself to do penance for the worldly excesses of her husband.
 One day Vanna, at the insistence of Jacomo, attended a public tournament.
 She was sitting in the stands with the other noble ladies when the stands collapsed.
 Vanna was killed.
 Her shaken husband was even more disturbed when he realized that the penitential girdle she wore was for his sinfulness.
 On the spot, he vowed to radically change his life.

-After 10 years of such humiliation, Jacopone asked to be a member of the Order of Friars Minor.
+After 10 years of such humiliation, Jacopone asked to be received into the Order of Friars Minor.
 Because of his reputation, his request was initially refused.
 He composed a beautiful poem on the vanities of the world, an act that eventually led to his admission into the Order in 1278.
 He continued to lead a life of strict penance, declining to be ordained a priest.
 Meanwhile, he was writing popular hymns in the vernacular.

 On Christmas Eve in 1306 Jacopone felt that his end was near.
 He was in a convent of the Poor Clares with his friend, Blessed John of La Verna.
 Like Francis, Jacopone welcomed “Sister Death” with one of his favorite songs.
 It is said that he finished the song and died as the priest intoned the “Gloria” from the midnight Mass at Christmas.
 From the time of his death, Brother Jacopone has been venerated as a saint.

-“Crazy Jim,” his contemporaries called Jacopone.
+His contemporaries called Jacopone, “Crazy Jim.”
 We might well echo their taunt, for what else can you say about a man who broke into song in the midst of all his troubles?
 We still sing Jacopone’s saddest song, the Stabat Mater, but we Christians claim another song as our own, even when the daily headlines resound with discordant notes.
-Jacopone’s whole life rang our song out: “Alleluia!”
+Jacopone’s whole life rang out our song: “Alleluia!”
 May he inspire us to keep singing.